murnanedaniel/ColliderML/docs/index.md

 </details>
 <!-- ::: -->

-3. Run `colliderml download` with your configuration:
+3. Run `colliderml get` with your configuration:

 <DataConfig />